 In this case, my wife found a box of treasure at a local Fargo store called Vintage Point and bought it for me as a Christmas present.
 I was entranced immediately by the fascinating photo negatives inside.

 The box contained what seemed to be the hope chest, or a box of keepsakes, from Miss Verona Gerdes, later to become Mrs. Verona Johnson, wife of Phil Johnson.
-The photos would seem to indicate she lived most of her life in the small towns around the Windom, Minnesota area.
+The photos and keepsakes in the box seem to indicate she lived most of her life in the small towns around the Windom, Minnesota area.

 There were no actual photos in the box, just black and white negatives (transparencies), and I had zero experience with converting them to digital form.
 I do not own a lightbox or table, so I came up with my own technique to scan them using a tablet as a backlight (rudimentary at best–a lightbox is on my shopping list), and I was thrilled at some of the slice-of-life photos I discovered.